-Foremen and Field coordinators shall be accountable for the following responsibilities in the event of an Accident, Incident or Injury (AII) on their job site:
+Foremen and Superintendent shall be accountable for the following responsibilities in the event of an Accident, Incident, or Injury (AII) on their job site:

-- Immediately after an occurrence, contact the Safety Director to report the event. - As soon as possible, conduct an accident investigation at the scene of any event that has no injury potential and value of less than \$5000 (as determined by the Safety Director) in order to document all relevant information.
+- Immediately after an occurrence, contact the Safety Director to report the event. - As soon as possible, conduct an accident investigation at the scene of any event that has no injury potential and value of less than \$5000 (as determined by the Safety Director) to document all relevant information.

-All Employees shall be accountable for the following responsibilities in the event of an Accident, Incident or Injury (AII) that they are directly involved in:
+All Employees shall be accountable for the following responsibilities in the event of an Accident, Incident, or Injury (All) that they are directly involved in:

-• Immediately after an occurrence, contact the Formen, Field Coordinator and Safety Director to report the event and provide details in order to document all relevant information.
+• Immediately after an occurrence, contact the Forman, Superintendent and Safety Director to report the event and provide details to document all relevant information.